simonehagey/orbdot/docs/source/model_fitting.rst

     e0 = 0.0
     w0 = 0.0

-The ``"*_results.json"`` file
+The ``"*_results.json"`` File
 -----------------------------
-The results file contains all the information necessary to reproduce the model fit settings and results.
+This file contains all of the information necessary to recall the settings and results of a model fit.
 This file is not typically opened directly, as it is not designed for easy reading.
-Instead, the ``"*_summary.txt"`` file serves to quickly convey the results, while the ``"*_results.json"`` file ensures no information is lost.
+Instead, the ``"*_summary.txt"`` file serves to quickly convey the results, while this file ensures no information is lost.

 The following table lists the keys of the ``*_results.json`` file dictionary: